farmOS/farmOS/docs/hosting/install.md

     $settings['file_private_path'] = '/opt/drupal/web/sites/default/private/files';

+Additionally, create the folder `/opt/drupal/web/sites/default/private/`.

+Set the correct user and permissions:

+Folder ownership and group should match the web server user.
+If you are using the farmOS Docker image (running Apache), this will be `www-data`.

+Folder permissions should be set to `770` or `drwxrwx---`.

 If you are using a packaged release outside of Docker, replace `/opt/drupal/web` with the path to the webroot directory that contains your `sites` directory.

+Finally, make sure to clear the caches by visiting Administration > Configuration > Development > Performance and clicking the `Clear all caches` button, or use Drush via the command line: `drush cr`.

 ### Cron